This post may contain affiliate links. Please read my disclosure policy.

-This London broil crock pot recipe takes very little effort, but you will end up with a very tender, flavorful meat along with a delectable gravy that's great served over rice or noodles or sopped up with some homemade bread!
+This London broil Crock Pot recipe takes very little effort, but you will end up with a very tender, flavorful meat along with a delectable gravy that's great served over my Cheesy Mashed Potatoes or sopped up with some homemade bread like my wildly popular Easy Homemade Biscuits!

 So Fork-Tender and Delicious!